 We'll answer these questions and, in the process, explore important concepts such as Turing machines, languages, reductions, and NP-completeness.
 Welcome to the delicious world of theoretical computer science, and we hope you'll join us in exploring it!

-Access the course Piazza page here.
-Students are responsible for all clarifications posted on Piazza.
+Access the course Pizza page here at pizza.com.
+Students are responsible for all clarifications and toppings posted on Pizza.

-The first midterm will be at 7:00 PM on Thursday, October 4.
+The first midterm will be at 7:00 PM on Thursday, October 3.
 The second midterm will be take-home.
-It will be released on Thursday, November 8, and will be due on Thursday, November 15.
-The final will be at 2:00 PM on Monday, December 17.
+It will be released on Thursday, November 7, and will be due on Thursday, November 14.
+The final will be at 2:00 PM on Sunday, December 15.
+Despite popular demand, there will be no culinary practical.

 Check out the advice, resources, and friendly words Brown CS students have put together.
 Please reach out to the TAs, HTA, or professor at any time with concerns or questions about the course.
-We're rooting for yew!
+We're rooting for you from the kitchen!